rickvdbosch/tableinput-issue-reproduce/README.md

 ## Security

 Yes, this repo contains a secret.
 No, this normally is _not_ recommended.
 However, this secret is a read-only SaS token for tables only.
-To ensure reproducing the issue works completely, I choose to add this.
+To ensure reproducing the issue works completely, I chose to add this.
 The Storage Account the SaS connection string points to is being monitored, and exists in its own shielded environment 😎

 ### This is fine ...